Concordium/concordium-node/docs/grpc2.md

 This document describes the node configuration pertaining to the V2 GRPC interface.

-The V2 GRPC interface differs from the original mainly that the encoding of the responses uses [protocol buffers](https://developers.google.com/protocol-buffers) compared to a mix of JSON and protobuf for the original interface.
+The V2 GRPC interface differs from the original mainly in that the encoding of the responses uses [protocol buffers](https://developers.google.com/protocol-buffers) compared to a mix of JSON and protobuf for the original interface.